cristibaluta/invoice-cmd/README.md

 	opam config env

-Compile the invoice app with:
+Compile the invoice for byte-code, which means it needs ocaml to execute it

-	// Quick compile
 	ocamlfind ocamlc str.cma unix.cma invoice.ml -o invoice -package yojson -linkpkg

-	// Compile standalone/shippable app
+Compile standalone/shippable app

 	ocamlfind ocamlopt str.cmxa unix.cmxa invoice.ml -o invoice -package yojson -linkpkg

-Optionally, if you have Haxe installed you can use this command to compile and run the sample
+Optionally, if you have Haxe installed you can use this command to compile and run the sample in one shot

 	haxe compile.hxml